au-ts/cogent/cogent/INSTALL.md

 ```
 or adapt it to the package manager of your choice.

+Note `apt-get` doesn't work on macOS.
+MacOS has `ncurses5` by default, no installation necessary.
+Not sure about `gmp-dev` - may have to install Homebrew and run `brew install gmp`.

 #### The GHC compiler and Cabal

 See [GHC download page](https://www.haskell.org/downloads) and [Cabal homepage](https://www.haskell.org/cabal/) for details.